hschott/ready-websocket-plugin/README.md

 **Timeout**

-The test step will fail if a message isn't received within a specified period.
+The test step will fail if a valid message isn't received within a specified period.

 **Received message**

-The payload of a message which was received as a result of the test step execution.
+The payload of a valid message which was received as a result of the test step execution.

+**Assertions**

+When present, assertions will continuously applied against the received stream of messages.
+Only if all given assertions match then this test step succeeds.

+If no assertion is present then the first received message will be set as valid message.

 ### Drop Websocket Connection